spaceloner90/mud/readme for agents/character_creation_guide.md

 new Character(
     'tom',
     'Old Tom',
     'An elderly man with a wild white beard, staring deeply into his mug as if it holds the secrets of the universe.
-He sways slightly on his stool and mutters about "the great cosmic joke."', 'tavern',
+He sways slightly on his stool, his lips moving silently as if conversing with unseen entities.', 'tavern',
     '#8A2BE2' // Blue Violet
 )